filegarden/mail/README.md

 <details>
   <summary>Why should my hostname have an extra subdomain?</summary>

-  > This mail server is configured to automatically remove the first component of your hostname to determine the default domain for the mail server's addresses.
-For example, if the hostname is `mail.example.com`, the default domain will be `example.com`.
-If the hostname is `abc.x.y.z`, the default domain will be `x.y.z`.
-If the hostname is `example.com`, the default domain will be `com`, which is invalid.
-  >
-  > Currently, the default domain is used in the sender address of internally generated mail.
-For example, if `example.com` is the default domain, error messages can come from `root@example.com`.
-  >
-  > It's not strictly necessary to include an extra subdomain in your hostname, but if you don't, you'll need to set `mydomain = $myhostname` in `etc/postfix/main.cf` to prevent the hostname's first component from being automatically removed.
-Note that doing this may cause difficulty [configuring your PTR record](#configure-your-ptr-record) if your domain points to something other than your mail server, such as a separate web server or a proxy like Cloudflare.
-If your domain's DNS A record doesn't point to your mail server directly, you won't be able to create a PTR record, because PTR records require your domain's A record to point to the same IP address used in the PTR record.
+  > It's not strictly necessary to include an extra subdomain in your hostname, but not including one may cause difficulty [configuring your PTR record](#configure-your-ptr-record) if your domain points to something other than your mail server, such as a separate web server or a proxy like Cloudflare.
+If your domain doesn't point to your mail server directly in its A/AAAA record, you won't be able to create a valid PTR record, because that requires your domain's A/AAAA record to point to the same IP address from the PTR record.
 </details>

 ## Configure your PTR record